sendgrid/sendgrid-csharp/README.md

 // Create credentials, specifying your user name and password. var credentials = new NetworkCredential("username", "password");

-// Create an Web transport for sending email. var transportWeb = new Web(credentials);
+// Create an Web transport for sending email, using credentials...
+//var transportWeb = new Web(credentials);

+// ...OR create a Web transport, using API Key (preferred) var transportWeb = new Web("This string is an API key");

 // Send the email.
 transportWeb.DeliverAsync(myMessage);